 Never Stage to Cover Up Defects

 Staging should never be utilized to cover up any defects or faults on the home.
 Staging should be utilized to enhance the natural beauty of the home and to allow a buyer to imagine themselves living in it.
-Other factors with staging, is that it allows the buyer how the home feels and looks furnished and what a particular use a room can be used for.
+Another factor with staging, is that it allows the buyer how the home feels and looks furnished and what a particular use room can be used for.

 Staging should not be used to cover up any defects in the home.
 Any defects in a home need to be disclosed to a potential buyer.
 All buyers need to make their own discoveries about the home.
 Any past plumbing leaks or any material defects need to be disclosed to the buyer.